wp-plugins/ose-firewall/readme.txt

-=== OSE Firewall™ Security===
+=== Centrora Security™===
 Contributors: osexcel, ProHelix, ProKai, ProChase
 Contributors: Open Source Excellence
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PE4MSVEGBLLKE
 Tags: antivirus, better wordpress security, better wp security, security, admin, anti-spam, wordpress, anti-hack, anti-virus, wordpress security, anti-malware, firewall,security plugin, virus scanning, virus cleanning, clean malicious codes,firewall security, front-end security, personal security, protection, rfi, secure, secure website, security, security log, security plugin, SQL Injection, web server security, website security, wordpress security, xss, malware, spam, hack, hacker
-Requires at least: 3.5
+Requires at least: 3.7
-Tested up to: 3.6.1
+Tested up to: 3.8.1
-Stable tag: 2.2.6
+Stable tag: 3.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OSE Firewall™ Security - part of Better WordPress Security™ Project, a WordPress Firewall plugin to protect your website against hacking, virus and spam.
+Centrora Security™ - part of Better WordPress Security™ Project, a WordPress Firewall plugin to protect your website against hacking, virus and spam.

 == Description ==

 = MOST EPIC WORDPRESS SECURITY PLUGIN =
-OSE Firewall™ Security - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
+Centrora Security™ - Previously known as (OSE Firewall Security) A WordPress Security Plugin powered by <a href = "http://www.centrora.com" target="_blank">Centrora</a>.
 It protects your WordPress Website from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection attack, and security vulnerabilities.
-By using OSE Firewall™ Security, you don't need any other antivirus product!
+By using Centrora Security™, you don't need any other antivirus product!

 = Aim to build Better Wordpress Security - the more secure wordpress environment =
 The plugin is part of the Better WordPress Security™ Project.
 Better WordPress Security™ is a project that aims to create a safer WordPress environment for every WordPress users by guiding them to avoid infected plugins and themes.
-OSE Firewall™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.
+Centrora Security™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.

-If you would like to know more about website security tips, e.g. installing web application firewall or a dedicated firewall in your server, please visit our blog to read articles about website security <a href = "http://www.protect-website.com/category/blog/">here.</a>.
+If you would like to know more about website security tips, e.g. installing web application firewall or a dedicated firewall in your server, please visit our blog to read articles about website security <a href = "http://www.centrora.com/category/blog/">here.</a>.
 We will regularly write up security articles so you can enhance your website security.
-If you would like to promote a better and more secure Wordpress environment, please feel free to Like us in Facebook <a href = "https://www.facebook.com/protectwebsite" alt="ProWeb" >here</a> or follow our <a href="https://twitter.com/ProtectWebsite">twitter</a> to ask any questions about website security.
+If you would like to promote a better and more secure Wordpress environment, please feel free to Like us in Facebook <a href = "https://www.facebook.com/centrora" alt="Centrora" >here</a> or follow our <a href="https://twitter.com/loveCentrora">twitter</a> to ask any questions about website security.
 Our security analysts and security consultants will try to answer your questions as soon as possible.

 = Customer Support =
-If you need help in using OSE Firewall Security plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.protect-website.com/support-center">Click here to get started.</a>
+If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here to get started.</a>

-= New Security Features in OSE Firewall v2.0 =
+= New Security Features in Centrora Security™ v3.0 =
-* Manage IPs in Firewall Setting - blacklisting, whitelisting, and monitoring IPs in the Firewall IP Management Section
-* Manage Security Rulesets - you can change the security rule sets to that best fits for your website's requirements in the Firewall Security Ruleset Section, which increase the performance of antivirus and antihacking.
-* Email Security Threats - choose different types of security threats alert emails to receive when there's an attack
-* Variables Whitelisting functions - you can whitelist some variables in the variable whitelisting configuration page in the firewall in order to avoid false security alerts.
+* Enhancement: Improved Backend User Interface
+* Enhancement: Rewrite Virus Scanning Engine, virus scanning now becomes faster
+* Enhancement: Improved Germany Translation
+* Enhancement: Improved Backend User Interface
+* New Feature: Added Database Backup function
+* New Feature: Central Security Management Integration with Centrora Panel
+* New Feature: Added File Upload Scanning function
+* New Feature: Added Advanced Firewall Protection (Premium only)
+* New Feature: Added Advanced Virus Signatures (Premium only)
+* New Feature: Added Country Blocking function
+* New Feature: Added Google Authentication (2 step authentication) function

 = Enhanced Security Features: Provides an industry level firewall to block common security threats =
 * AntiSpam - Utilizing Blacklisting IPs in Stop Forum Spam